Fisk-University/Archivist-Documentation/customVocabularySample/README.md

 ## Notes & Best Practices

-* Custom HTML URI: Even though using an RDF document would be more semantically linked-data-compliant, your HTML approach is fine for internal vocabularies.
+* Custom HTML URI: Even though using an RDF document would be more semantically linked-data-compliant, using an HTML approach is fine for internal vocabularies.
 The key is that the URI resolves.
 * URI Stability: Never change the namespace URI once in use.
 Items referencing these properties will break if the URI changes.
-* Turtle Validation: Before uploading, you can validate your Turtle file using [W3C RDF Validator](https://www.w3.org/RDF/Validator/) or tools like [RDF Translator](https://rdf-translator.appspot.com/).
+* Turtle Validation: Before uploading, you can validate your Turtle file using an online Validator of your choosing.